pwspen/pykeedy/README.md

 - [ ] STA alphabet support (later)
 - [ ] Glyph and vord pair attraction symmetry scalar
 - [ ] Support for recognizing single glyphs in non-basic EVA
+- [ ] Measure of encoding ambiguity - if you always pick the most likely option, how likely are you to be right?

+Transliteration issues:
+- Rosette page lacking folio number, inconsistent with other headers
+- IVTFF source says Currier hands contains X & Z but it actually contains X & Y